-When HALOCK works with our clients on information security projects, we help them understand the relevance of their security concerns in terms of impact.
+When HALOCK works with our clients on information security projects, we help them understand the relevance of their cyber security concerns in terms of impact.
 So you had a DoS?
 What was the impact, the time for the team to respond?
 Damage to your reputation?
-Inability to reach a service level agreement?
+Inability to reach a service level agreement (SLA)?
 When we talk about information security in terms of impact, management starts to understand their role in planning security priorities and investments.
+HALOCK is your partner in the management of risks.

-But as tempting as it is to focus on technical threats, management security threats are a certainty because of the consistent and measurable impacts that result from management’s imperfect relationship with security and compliance.
+But as tempting as it is to focus on technical threats, management of security threats is a certainty because of the consistent and measurable impacts that result from management’s imperfect relationship with security and compliance.

 The least obvious management security threat on our list is misinformed management; people who assert their misunderstanding of regulations and security requirements as if they are true.
 While it is bad enough to misunderstand compliance requirements, things get even more complicated when contradictory information surfaces.
 This is why I always insist on quoting the applicable regulations and contracts.
 When we have a debate based on the authoritative documents, then our disagreements are narrow.
 When we have fact-free debates, then we are left with fear, uncertainty, and doubt, which is a killer of time, innovation, morale, and certainty.